-The Galaxy A70 is available from April 26 and it's got a lot going for it: lovely big display, massive battery and nice extras like super fast charging and in-display fingerprint tech.
+The Galaxy A70 is now available and it's got a lot going for it: lovely big display, massive battery and nice extras like super-fast charging and in-display fingerprint tech.
+We've not yet received a full review sample but you can read on to find out more about our first impressions and find some alternative recommendations for phones that we have reviewed.

 - Review Price: £370